 On the March 6, 2019, at 6 am, two people, a man and a woman, left Velika Kladusa and crossed the Croatia border.
 From there, they walked all day long through the forest and mountains.
 Exhausted by the previous walk the two of them decided to sleep a few hours in the forest, around Glina (HRV).

 Around 3 pm, while they were still sleeping on the ground, both of them suddenly got kicked several times.
 When they opened their eyes, they saw five officers surrounding them, wearing masks and dark uniforms.
-They immediately started asking for asylum again and again, but the officers didn’t reply.
+The respondent claimed to have asked immediately for asylum again and again, but the officers didn’t reply.
 One of them asked the two people on the move aggressively:

 “Where you come from?
 What you want in Croatia?”